 The name DUKW comes from the model naming terminology used by General Motors when they were built for service during World War II, with “D” meaning they were designed in 1942, “U” for utility, “K” for all-wheel drive, and “W” for dual rear axles.
 Ducks, or DUKWs, or replicas of these craft, have been involved in tragic accidents involving fatalities and serious injuries, both while operating on roadways and in the water:

-If you or a family member have been harmed in a duck boat accident, whether on the road or in the water, call us for a free consultation so we can explain to you your legal rights.
+If you or a family member have been injured or killed in a duck boat accident, whether on the road or in the water, feel free to call us for a no-obligation, no-charge consultation so we can explain to you your legal rights.

 If you or a family member are seriously injured or killed while on a cruise ship, such as those operated by Carnival, Celebrity, Royal Caribbean, Disney, Holland America, or Princess, we can explain to you and help you protect your legal rights.
 While most cruise ship tickets require that any lawsuit against the cruise line be brought where the company is based, usually in Florida, sometimes these “choice of forum” clauses can be successfully challenged in court.